jkeefe/workshops/module-build-a-chatbot/README.md

 ```
 + location
-- It's 10 miles off the coast of Portsmouth, New Hampshire. <chat>Here's
+- It's 10 miles off the coast of Portsmouth, New Hampshire. <send>Here's
  a link to a map: ^link("https://goo.gl/maps/T5qxWXTXLLF2","Star Island Map")
 ```